Topological limits to parallel processing capability of network architectures: Computation of the MIS of the dependency graph

+Our simulation results (Figure \ref{fig:suppl_F4}) show qualitative similarities with the formal analysis results (Figure \ref{fig:ER-fixed-density-ts.pdf}).
+First, we observed that $p(\theta = \gamma)$ as well as $\phi_\gamma$ converge to zero as the set size $\gamma$ increases (more details in Section \ref{sec:theorretical_expected_performance}).
+Unlike the analytic prediction, the expected reward for a permissive reward regime $\tilde{\phi}_\gamma$ does also converge to zero, reflecting an even more restrictive limitation on the effective parallel processing capacity, possibly due to unaccounted interference between tasks in trained artificial networks.

-\subsection{Computation of the MIS of the dependency graph}
+\section{Computation of the MIS of the dependency graph}

-The Maximum Independent Set (MIS) problem\cite{Tarjan_SJC_77} is a particular instance of a larger optimization problem class, called Maximum Packing Set (MPS) problem \cite{hazan2006complexity}, which we introduce below.
+The Maximum Independent Set (MIS) problem \cite{Tarjan_SJC_77} is a particular instance of a larger optimization problem class, called Maximum Packing Set (MPS) problem \cite{hazan2006complexity}, which we introduce below.
 Given a set $ = \{1,\ldots,\}$ and a collection of its subsets $\mathrm{S} = \{S_i | S_i \subset , \in \}$ labeled by $ = \{1,\ldots,\}$.
 A set packing is a collection of the pairwise disjoint subsets $S_i$, its size is the packing number.
 The problem of finding the maximum packing number can be formulated as an integer programming problem as follows:

-We follow here the approach of \cite{Lucibello:2014ga}, denote the variable nodes set to be $V$ and to each $i \in V$ associate a variable $n_i$ which takes values in $\{0, 1\}$.
-Denote by $F$ be the factor factor nodes set, that contains the elements acting as constraints on the variables $n_i$.
-The edge set $E$ is then defined as $E = \{(i,r) | i\in V, r \in S_i \subset F\}$.\\ Denoting by G the factor graph $G=(V, F, E)$ the problem specification can be rewritten as
+We follow here the approach of \citet{Lucibello:2014ga}.
+Given a variable nodes set $V$, we assign to each $i \in V$ a variable $n_i$ that takes values in $\{0, 1\}$.
+The factor nodes set $F$ contains instead the elements acting as constraints on the variables $n_i$.
+The edge set $E$ is then defined as $E = \{(i,r) | i\in V, r \in S_i \subset F\}$, specifying connections between variables and factors.

-Summing the values of the $n_i$s for a configuration satisfying the condition above yields the size of the solution.
-Working in density this becomes: